 Alpine skiing and snowboarding

-The Ski Centre is situated right in the centre of Beitostølen, facing south.
+The Ski center is situated right in the center of Beitostølen, facing south.
 It has a sunny location with easy access to a 6-seater chairlift, two 3-seater chairlifts and a T-bar lift, and five button lifts.
 There are 12 different slopes available, two of which are lit – allowing late night skiing.
-The ski lifts take you up to an altitude of 1,100 metres above sea level.
+The ski lifts take you up to an altitude of 1,100 meters above sea level.

-The ski centre also offers a large fun park with a great variety of rails and jumps.
+The ski center also offers a large fun park with a great variety of rails and jumps.

-Accross the Valley from Beitostølen you will find Raudalen Alpine Centre.
-Here you find a chair lift streching 1,440 metres, and a button lift streaching 1,020 metres.
+Across the valley from Beitostølen you will find Raudalen Alpine Center.
+Here you find a chair lift streching 1,440 meters, and a button lift streaching 1,020 meters.
 Either lift will take you into the mountain, thus also offering a great starting point for cross country skiing.
 Large parking, no parking fees.

 There is a regular bus service between Raudalen and Beitostølen.